eddiemcconkie/ePortfolio/resume.md

 ## Tools and Skills
--	Skilled with HTML, CSS, and JavaScript.
+-	Skilled with HTML, CSS, and JavaScript, as well as the React framework.
 -	Experience with Node.js, Express, WebSockets.
--	Basic understanding of React.
--	Knowledge of relational and NoSQL databases: MySQL and MongoDB.
 -	Proficient in Python: OOP and Data Science.
 -	Some experience with C++, C#, and Java.
 -	Willing and able to learn new technologies quickly.
 -	Experience working with and leading a team on programming projects.